Qwik on Atlas

 cd <your project directory>

-To deploy your project to Atlas, it will need to be available on GitHub.
+To deploy your project to Atlas, it will need to be available on a remote GitHub, Bitbucket or GitLab repository.
 The Qwik installation process lets us initialize a local repository for the project.

-Create a new remote repository at repo.new, and then run the following commands to initalize and configure your local and remote repositories:
+Create a new remote repository, and then run the following commands to initalize and configure your local and remote repositories:

 Qwik apps are not designed to work on Atlas right out of the box.
 They need to be configured by using the Node.js integration that is built into the Qwik ecosystem.
 Please consult the docs on the Node.js integration for details beyond this guide.